SenseOfHumor/PLANC/README.md

 # PLANC-CLI

+`Not the first, or second, but the only plan.`

 **PLANC-CLI** is a powerful and intelligent command-line interface that automates the end-to-end process of resume and cover letter generation.
 It blends structured user memory, LLM-powered job description parsing, and LaTeX/Markdown generation into a seamless, session-aware workflow designed for power users and automation.

 ---